Tennessee - America at its Best

 Tennessee does not have any active VOLCANOS but evidence of earlier volcanism is present in many areas.
 After an earthquake hit the Smoky Mountains in February 2015 scientists considered the possibility that a volcano could exist in the region.

 Tennessee has many species of WILDLIFE.
 The State Wild Animal is the Raccoon.
 Tennessee has several endangered species.
 The state has Wildlife Management Areas.
 The Appalachian Bear Center rescues and rehabilitates orphaned and injured bears and returns them to the wild.
-The Tennessee Wildlife Resources Agency has a youth-only turkey hunt.
 The U.S. Fish and Wildlife Service works with others to conserve, protect, and enhance, fish, wildlife, and plants and their habitats.
 Tennesse has 7 National Wildlife Refuges and 4 Wildlife Management Areas.
 The Tennessee National Wildlife Refuge is a resting and feeding area for wintering waterfowl, migratory birds.

 Time ZONES are established by the Coordinated Univeral Time.
 The United States has several time zones.
 Part of Tennessee is in the Central Time Zone and part is in the Eastern Time Zone.
 The state follows Daylight Savings Time.
 The state is in the USDA plant hardiness zone 5b to 8a with most of it in the 7a region.